(Last Updated on : 12-04-2019)

 Tidal or Mangrove Forests

-The tidal forests provide another variety of natural vegetation in India.
+: The tidal forests provide another variety of Natural Vegetation in India.
 They can be found along the coasts and rivers and they are enshrouded by mangrove trees

 that can live in both fresh and salt water.
 Sundari is a renowned mangrove tree, mainly found in the tidal forests and it is after this tree that the name Sundarban

 has been entitled to the forested parts of the Ganga

-Natural vegetation in India can be found in the temperate forests and grasslands, as well.
+: Natural vegetation in India can be found in the Mountain forests as well.
 Various types of plants are found in the Himalayas in relation to the varying altitudes.
-The broad-leaved evergreen trees usually grow between altitudes of 1 km and 2 km.
-The trees like oak, chestnut and maple belong to this category.
+They are mainly found in the southern slopes of the Himalayas.
+The temperate grasslands are also commonly seen at higher altitudes in these regions.

-Alpine and Tundra Vegetation
+Alpine and Tundra Vegetation:

-All these varieties of forests and areas significantly contribute to the natural vegetation in India.
-But there are several problems like deforestation, over-grazing, Jhum cultivations, which needs to be addressed in order to protect and conserve the natural vegetation in India.
+All these varieties of forests and areas significantly contribute to the Natural Vegetation in India.
+But there are several problems like deforestation, over-grazing, Jhum cultivations, which needs to be addressed in order to protect and conserve the Natural Vegetation in India.
 The Government of India

 is taking several steps to spread awareness about the need for conservation and has educated the general civilians about the several measures that need to be adopted in order to protect the Natural Vegetation in India.